Decoding the extremist symbols and groups at the Capitol Hill insurrection - KION546

 The far right has co-opted the OK sign as a trolling gesture and, for some, as a symbol of white power.
 The ADL added that symbol to its long-standing database of slogans and symbols used by extremists.

-“They are wearing orange caps to identify each other; in past rallies they wore identifying shirts and other gear, but they ditched that for this event after their leader was recently arrested,” Pitcavage explained.
+One man replies that it’s a way to keep their group together before another chimes in: “It stands for the best f*cking chapter in the best f*cking organization in the world.”

+Asked what that organization is, the man in an orange hat declares: “The Proud Boys.”

-The Proud Boys has been supportive of President Trump and present at “Stop The Steal” rallies in Washington, DC.
-The Proud Boys’ leader, Henry Tarrio, who goes by Enrique Tarrio, was released from police custody Tuesday on charges related to allegedly burning a Black Lives Matter banner taken from a Black church last month during protests in the city after a “Stop the Steal” rally last month.
+The Proud Boys has been supportive of President Trump and present in large numbers at “Stop The Steal” rallies in Washington, DC.
+The Proud Boys’ leader, Henry Tarrio, who goes by Enrique Tarrio, was released from police custody Tuesday on charges related to allegedly burning a Black Lives Matter banner taken from a Black church last month during protests in the city after a “Stop the Steal” event.
+Tarrio has admitted to CNN he did burn the banner.
 He was ordered by a local judge to stay out of DC as he awaits trial, including during this week’s protests.

 “Kekistan” flags